ByteAtATime/firebase-auth-extension/README.md

     if (!accessToken) {
       // The user cancelled the signature, wallet isn't connected, etc.
-      // An error should be displayed to the user, so we ignore it here return;
+      // An error will be displayed to the user by the hook, so we ignore it here return;
     }